krlslman/Backend_Bootcamp/README.md

 # Backend_Bootcamp
 This repository is for backend bootcamp studies.
-Consists of In-class materials as well as Assignments and Projects
+Consists of In-class materials as well as Assignments and Projects.